-Disruptions at the FDA and other government agencies caused by funding shortages or global health concerns could hinder their ability to hire, retain, or deploy key leadership and other personnel, or otherwise prevent new or modified products from being developed, cleared or approved, or commercialized in a timely manner, or at all, which could negatively impact our business.
+Disruptions at the FDA, other government agencies and notified bodies caused by funding shortages or global health concerns could hinder their ability to hire, retain, or deploy key leadership and other personnel, or otherwise prevent new or modified products from being developed, cleared, approved, certified or commercialized in a timely manner, or at all, which could negatively impact our business.

-The ability of the FDA and other government agencies to review and authorize new products can be affected by a variety of factors, including government budget and funding levels, statutory, regulatory and policy changes, a government agency's ability to hire and retain key personnel and accept the payment of user fees, and other events that may otherwise affect the government agency's ability to perform routine functions.
-Average review times at the FDA and other government agencies have fluctuated in recent years as a result.
+The ability of the FDA, other government agencies, and notified bodies to review, and authorize or certify new products can be affected by a variety of factors, including government budget and funding levels, statutory, regulatory and policy changes, their ability to hire and retain key personnel and accept the payment of user fees, and other events that may otherwise affect the government agency's or notified bodies' ability to perform routine functions.
+Average review times at the FDA, other government agencies and notified bodies have fluctuated in recent years as a result.
 In addition, government funding of other government agencies that fund research and development activities is subject to the political process, which is inherently fluid and unpredictable.
-Disruptions at the FDA and other agencies may also slow the time necessary for new medical devices or modifications to authorized medical devices to be reviewed and/or cleared or approved by necessary government agencies, which would adversely affect our business.
+Disruptions at the FDA, other agencies and notified bodies may also slow the time necessary for new medical devices or modifications to authorized or certified medical devices to be reviewed and/or cleared or approved or certified by necessary government agencies or notified bodies, which would adversely affect our business.
 For example, over the last several years, the United States government has shut down several times and certain regulatory agencies, such as the FDA, have had to furlough critical FDA employees and stop critical activities.

-Separately, in response to the COVID-19 pandemic, in March 2020, the FDA announced its intention to postpone most inspections of foreign manufacturing facilities, and on March 18, 2020, the FDA temporarily postponed routine surveillance inspections of domestic manufacturing facilities.
-Subsequently, in July 2020, the FDA resumed certain on-site inspections of domestic manufacturing facilities subject to a risk-based prioritization system.
-The FDA utilized this risk-based assessment system to assist in determining when and where it was safest to conduct prioritized domestic inspections.
-In May 2021, the FDA outlined a detailed plan to move toward a more consistent state of inspectional operations, and in July 2021, the FDA resumed standard inspectional operations of domestic facilities and was continuing to maintain this level of operation as of September 2021.
-More recently, the FDA has continued to monitor and implement changes to its inspectional activities to ensure the safety of its employees and those of the firms it regulates as it adapts to the evolving COVID-19 pandemic.
+Separately, in response to the COVID-19 pandemic, the FDA postponed most inspections of domestic and foreign manufacturing facilities at various points.
+Even though the FDA has since resumed standard inspection operations of domestic facilities where feasible, the FDA has continued to monitor and implement changes to its inspectional activities to ensure the safety of its employees and those of the firms it regulates as it adapts to the evolving COVID-19 pandemic, and any resurgence of the virus or emergence of new variants may lead to further inspectional delays.
 Regulatory authorities outside the United States may adopt similar restrictions or other policy measures in response to the COVID-19 pandemic.
-If a prolonged government shutdown occurs, or if global health concerns continue to hinder or prevent the FDA or other regulatory authorities from conducting their regular inspections, reviews, or other regulatory activities, it could significantly impact the ability of the FDA or other regulatory authorities to timely review and process our regulatory submissions, which could have a material adverse effect on our business.
+If a prolonged government shutdown occurs, or if global health concerns continue to hinder or prevent the FDA or other regulatory authorities from conducting their regular inspections, reviews, or other regulatory activities, it could significantly impact the ability of the FDA or other regulatory authorities to timely review and process our regulatory submissions, which could have a material adverse effect on our business

 For instance, in the EU, notified bodies must be officially designated to certify products and services in accordance with the IVDR.
 Only a few notified bodies have been designated so far but the COVID-19 pandemic has significantly slowed down their designation process.
 Without IVDR designation, notified bodies may not yet start certifying devices in accordance with the new regulation.
 As only a few notified bodies has been IVDR-designated they are facing a heavy workload and their review times have lengthened.
-This situation could impact the way we are conducting our business in the EU and the EEA.
+This situation could impact the way we are conducting our business in the EU and the EEA, and the ability of our notified body to timely review and process our regulatory submissions and perform its audits.